pingintel/ping-excel-reader-dotnet/README.md

 pingData.WritePingJson(outfile);
 ```

-Alternatively, data can be accessed directly from the PingExcelReader object via lazy-loaded properties such as
+Alternatively, data can be accessed directly from the PingExcelReader object via lazy-loaded properties such as `pingData.extraData` or `pingData.buildings`.

-## To test:
+## To compile and test with the console app:
 ```
 cd pingreader
 dotnet run --infile <path to Ping-generated Excel file>